Please let us know if you have questions after your appointment. These are some of the most commonly asked questions we receive.

 13. I have questions for Dr. Donovan.
 How do I speak to him?

-Please take time to review our Office Policies as we have a strict procedure for questions from patients.
+Please take time to review our Office Policies as we have a formal procedure for how questions from patients are addressed.
 We receive over 50 questions per day from our current patients and it's not possible for Dr. Donovan to directly return all calls or send emails directly to all patients.
 However, our office aims to be very efficient and get back to patients rapidly.
 We review questions from patients with Dr. Donovan at three distinct times during the day.
 You can submit your questions to our team by email or phone and we will get back to your within 24 hours and generally much sooner.
 We are proud of our efficient system for getting patients questions answered fully and quickly.
 If you have questions please don't hesitate to ask us.

 14. How do I go about getting refills for my medications?